linb/react-hook-module/README.md

 > **useModule.utils.getCookie ( name )**
 > &emsp;&emsp;*Gets a specified cookie with the given name.*
 >  **[return]**
 > &emsp;&emsp;*String/Object/Array, The result cookie for the given name.
-If it's a stringified object or array, it will return the object or array.*
+If it's a stringified object or array, it will return the original object or array.*
 > **[parameters]**
 > * **name** [required] : *String, The cookie name.*
 #### `useModule.utils.setCookie`
  ----
 > **useModule.utils.setCookie ( name, value, options )**
-> &emsp;&emsp;*Creates a cookie with the given name, value, and other options.*
+> &emsp;&emsp;*Creates a cookie with the given name, value, and options.*
 > **[parameters]**
 > * **name** [required] : *String, The cookie name.*
 > * **value** [required] : *String/Object/Array, The value of cookie.
 If it's an Object or Array, a stringified string will be saved into Cookie.*